 Additive manufacturing materials

 It is possible to use many different materials to create 3D-printed objects.
 AM technology fabricates jet engine parts from advanced metal alloys, and it also creates chocolate treats and other food items.

 Additive Manufacturing Advantages

-Additive manufacturing allows the creation of lighter, more complex designs that are too difficult or too expensive to build using traditional dies, molds, milling and machining.
+Our additive manufacturing capability allows us to create lighter, more complex designs that are too difficult or too expensive to build using traditional dies, molds, milling and machining.

 AM also excels at rapid prototyping.
 Since the digital-to-digital process eliminates traditional intermediate steps, it is possible to make alterations on the run.
 When compared to the relative tedium of traditional prototyping, AM offers a more dynamic, design-driven process.